top of page

 Professor Georgann Cullen, working on pineal research in her lab, West Chester University, circa 2000.

-"The Book" project is a massive undertaking and it required Prof. Cullen to work with a graphic artist, Laurie Webelhuth, a host of contracted consultants and biology students.
+"The Book" project was a massive undertaking and it required Prof. Cullen to work with a graphic artist, Laurie Webelhuth, a host of contracted consultants and biology students.
 The fact that many of those involved were located in different US cities, made the book progress slow-going.
 As fate would have it, Dr. Weaver's nephew, William (Bill) Martin, who was president of Hexagon Press (incorporated in 1973 in St. Louis, MO) had experience as a corporate pioneer in automating data handling and he lent this expertise to "The Book" project under the umbrella of Hexagon Press.
 This computerized approach allowed Prof. Cullen and the contracted experts to work together remotely via computer.
 Years of meticulous editing and artistic work progressed "Book 1" toward potential publication.
 With the 2012 death of Mr. Martin, Prof. Cullen became the sole legal controller of Hexagon Press, Inc. As a university professor and researcher, Prof. Cullen's interests were not in business administration.
 However, as always, she was devoted to protecting, preserving, and disseminating Dr. Weaver's original research and Books 1-3.
 So, she legally terminated Hexagon Press and in 2019 formed and funded the contemporary version of The Dr. Charlotte Weaver Foundation; a non-profit dedicated to the preservation of Dr. Weaver's research data and notes, the distribution of the "Books," and the support of associated scholarly learning.
 Professor Cullen died May 14, 2023 at the age of 90, but the Dr. Charlotte Weaver Foundation will continue its mission.

 bottom of page